Offshore oil & gas regulator

 - Structural and electrical assessment.

-For each of the Safety and Environmentally Critical elements included in de 'health check', we determined the degree of compliance with the requirements in the installations' Safety Case.
-For example pressure safety valves were frequently identified without the leak detection pipe installed or visible, see figure 1.
-The degree of compliance with the requirements is displayed through a colour coding green, yellow, amber or red, see figure 2.
+For each of the Safety and Environmentally Critical elements included in the 'health check', we determined the degree of compliance with the requirements in the installations' Safety Case.

 How we helped